A complete normal form for everywhere Levi degenerate hypersurfaces in $\mathbb C^{3}$: A formal normal form

 (the polynomials $Q^k$ in \eqref{germ} and \eqref{germc} are in principle different, but we keep the same notations for simplicity).
 Let us denote by $Q^k_0,\,k\geq 3,$ the polynomials $Q^k$, as in \eqref{germc}, corresponding to the model hypersurface \eqref{cone}.
 That is, and The assertion of the proposition reads then as

 Recall that the Levi determinant in terms of the complex defining equation equals to

 (see \cite{ber}).
 Accordingly, the uniform Levi degeneracy condition for $M$ reads as

 We then inspect a series of identities obtained by collecting in \eqref{det} terms of a fixed weight $k-2,\,k\geq 3$ {\em with respect to the standard grading \eqref{initweights}}.
 For $k=3$ such an identity holds in view of \eqref{Q3}.
 However, for $k\geq 4$ we obtain non-trivial conditions involving the polynomials $Q^3,...,Q^k$.
-It is not difficult to see that these conditions have the form:
+It is not difficult to see by expanding the determinant that these conditions have the form:

-where dots stand for a polynomial expression in $Q^j,\,j<k$ and their derivatives (and also in $z$).
+where dots stand for a polynomial expression in the variable $z$ and the polynomials $Q^j,\,j<k$.

 We will prove \eqref{Qk} by induction in $k\geq 3$.
 For $k=3$ it holds in view of the above discussed formula for $Q^3$.
 For the induction step, we assume that \eqref{Qk} holds for all $j\leq k$, and consider the identity obtained by collecting in \eqref{det} terms with weight $k-1$.
 In view of \eqref{iterative}, this identity has the form